 Careers / Further study

-As graduate from a philosophy degree, you could find employment in a diverse range of sectors, including teaching, academic research, law, finance, the creative industries, healthcare, social work, not-for-profit organisations (NGOs) or the civil service.
+As graduate from a philosophy degree, you could find employment in a diverse range of sectors.
+These include education and teaching, academic research, law, finance, the creative industries, healthcare, social work, not-for-profit organisations (NGOs) or the civil service.

 Many students also progress to postgraduate study in philosophy, law and other subjects.
 Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.